 Veterinarians are often concerned about how to best protect their patient base when an associate veterinarian leaves the practice.
 Owners of a veterinary practice want to ensure that an associate can not take the practices’ patient base [or employees] with them when they leave.
 To prevent this devastation, each associate should be required to sign an employment agreement, which contains certain restrictive covenants.
+To safeguard other employees as well as the business, a certified photo id badge, that they can take everywhere, is important for them to make sure they are who they say they are within the business.

 The owner of a veterinary practice may be familiar with various terms that are used in the protection of important practice assets, such as: non-compete agreement, non-compete clause, covenant not to compete, and restrictive covenant.
 These are all different terms used to essentially describe a non-compete agreement.
 A non-compete provision is typically a paragraph inserted into an employment agreement.
 However, a non-compete agreement may be a separate document which may be signed by the employee.
 These agreements are usually signed when an employee begins his or her job.
 A non-compete agreement allows the owner of a practice to limit a former employee or associate from starting his or her own business that competes with the former employer or from working for a competitor.